 Durham County 4-H Clubs

-- Pura Vida Horse Club gathers each week at the Pura Vida Horse Farm in Bahama to learn how to care for and train horses.
+- Pura Vida Horse Club gathers the first Tuesday evening of every month at the Pura Vida Horse Farm in Bahama to learn how to care for and train horses.
 Each club member is paired with a foal that they can grow with and learn from overtime.
+This club is for12-18 year olds and requires members to bring riding helmets and paddock or steel toe boots.

 - Hub Farm Afterschool Club is held for 7-9 year olds at Durham Public School’s outdoor learning center, The Hub Farm.
-Kids meet every other week to learn through a variety of environmental education classes.
+The club is lead by Durham’s 4-H agent and Master Gardener Volunteers and helps kids learn through a variety of environmental education classes.

 - Orange-Durham Livestock Club serves youth interested in learning more about showing and raising livestock.
-Typically meeting in Hillsborough, this club is composed of Durham and Orange County natives, and club members routinely participate in the Central Piedmont Junior Livestock Show.
+Meeting in Hillsborough, this club is composed of Durham and Orange County natives, and club members routinely participate in the Central Piedmont Junior Livestock Show.

 Contact Information